 #2: Working Too Much

 Overworking can signal that a person is trying to avoid dealing with emotions and symptoms of depression.
-When the male drowns himself in work, he can avoid family members and situations where he feels like he should behave in a certain way.
+When the male drowns himself at work, he can prevent family members and situations where he feels he should behave in a certain way.
 At work, he can be on autopilot and accomplish tasks without facing emotions or depression.

 #3: Problems with Sexual Performance or Desire

 If your partner has sexual performance issues or shows a lack of interest, it may be a sign of depression.
-It\’s easy to get offended and feel like something is wrong with the relationship.
-However, some men actually seek help for erectile dysfunction or sexual performance issues only to find out depression is the source of the problem.
+It’s easy to take offense and feel like something is wrong with the relationship.
+However, some men seek help for erectile dysfunction or sexual performance issues only to find out that depression is the source of the problem.

 Help Is Available for Men Suffering from Depression